Questions You May Consider Ahead of Completing the New Leaders Week Application

 SEED is committed to partnering with communities, organizations, and institutions who demographically reflect our broader world.
 Toward this end, SEED has always worked to provide scholarships through grant writing and fundraising on our own and with partner sites in order to support both diversifying our cohorts and ensuring that those further from social justice are able to attend.

-For cohorts 35 A, B, & C in the summer of 2021, the fee for a partner that is a public institution or public-facing non-profit serving marginalized communities or community organizations is $3500.
-The fee for a private site partner is $5500.
+For cohorts 35 A, B, & C in the summer of 2021, the fee for a partner that is a public institution or public-facing non-profit serving marginalized communities or community organizations is $3500 per participant.
+The fee for a private site partner is $5500 per participant.
 Partners may apply for additional scholarships based on the community they serve (e.g. the % of students of color or students receiving full/reduced price meals)

 The scholarship portion of the Administrative Support Form must be completed by someone authorized to approve and receive funding and to support all aspects of the SEED seminar, including finances, logistics, and promotion of equitable education in the proposed SEED site.
 We must receive the scholarship portion and the full Administrative Support Form from the administrator as well as a completed New Leaders Application from each person who wishes to become a SEED leader.